Yanks' Britton surgery set; likely out until at least May - WHIZ News

 “It’s going to get taken care of and I’ll be able to pitch this year and help the team.
 And so that’s the most important thing,” he said Wednesday.
 “Could I rehab through it and possibly come back and it wouldn’t impact me?
 There was a chance.
 But we like the chances better of me coming back this season and pitching at a high level if I just got it removed now.
 If this was during the season, I’m not sure surgery would be the decision.”

-Left-hander Aroldis Chapman is the Yankees’ closer, and manager Aaron Boone said he will mix and match during the sixth, seventh and eighth innings with right-hander Chad Green, side-arming right-hander Darren O’Day, left-hander Justin Wilson and right-hander Esteban Loaisiga.
+Left-hander Aroldis Chapman is the Yankees’ closer, and manager Aaron Boone said he will mix and match during the sixth, seventh and eighth innings.
+He mentioned options as right-hander Chad Green, side-arming right-hander Darren O’Day, right-hander Jonathan Loaisiga and left-hander Justin Wilson, who allowed a home run to Jared Oliva and a tying grand slam to Brian Goodwin in the sixth inning of Wednesday night’s exhibition against Pittsburgh.

+Chapman is suspended for the first two games of the season by Major League Baseball for throwing a 101 mph fastball near the head of Tampa Bay’s Mike Brosseau on Sept.
+1.

 “Obviously, Zack’s so important to our team and the back end of our bullpen.
 So it’s certainly a blow,” Boone said.
 “But it’s also one that we know he’s going to be back and, especially again in a weird season, maybe in a way, this can be something that allows him to stay fresher throughout the season.”